andrewdyer/vite-react-app-template/README.md

 3. **Merge Changes into Your Project:**

+   Merge the fetched updates into your local branch:

    ```bash
    git merge upstream/main
    ```

    > 📝 Note: If this is the first time you're merging from the upstream repository, you might encounter the error "fatal: refusing to merge unrelated histories".
 If this happens, use the `--allow-unrelated-histories` flag.

-4. **Merge Only the Last Few Commits (Optional):**
+4. **Merge Specific Commits (Optional):**

-   If you only want to merge specific commits (e.g., the last few commits) from the upstream repository, you can use `git cherry-pick` instead of a full merge.
-First, identify the commits you want to merge:
+   To merge only specific commits from upstream, first list the commits:

    ```bash
    git log upstream/main --oneline
    ```

-   Then, cherry-pick the specific commits:
+   Then cherry-pick the desired commits:

    ```bash
    git cherry-pick <commit-hash1> <commit-hash2> <commit-hash3>